opengisch/qgis-plugin-ci/README.md

  - Deploy plugin releases on QGIS official plugin repository
  - Publish plugin in Github releases, option to deploy a custom repository
  - Easily integrated in Travis-CI
- - Completely handle translations with Transifex: create the project and the languages, pull and push translations
+ - Completely handle translations with Transifex:
+    - create the project and the languages
+    - pull and push translations
+    - all TS/QM files can be managed on the CI, the `i18n` folder can be omitted from the Git repository

 # Command line